 - Use formatting options in the Edit toolbar for size, font and color.

 - Use the Chart Properties panel to control the positioning of the labels: Left , Right , Center or Justified .

 - Click the Chart Data icon in the Edit toolbar to open the chart data table.

 - Right-click and choose Cell Properties.

 - Use the Formats panel to work with the Format, Entered In, Shown In, Formulas, Decimals and Leader dots options.

 For more information, please see Labels for line and area charts and Value formats for chart labels.

 Format area charts

 Area charts are similar to line charts but emphasize changes in values by using color fills to compare quantities.
 The depiction of solid areas helps to emphasize the magnitude of a trend.

 Two or more quantities can be compared with an area chart.
-Because of the overlapping nature of the data, area charts are generally useful for comparing a small number of categories.
-The areas in a chart are stacked on top of one another, making the choice of color and opacity for each area critical for data visibility.
+Area charts are generally useful for comparing a small number of categories.
+Areas in a chart are stacked on top of one another.
+This makes the choice of color and opacity for each area critical for data visibility.